Ambassadors - Europe

 How to become a Global Ambassador

-If you are interested in becoming a Global Ambassador for ICAS, email Fiona Mackay at email@example.com for further details and to arrange a call to discuss.
+If you are interested in becoming a Global Ambassador for ICAS please get in touch by emailing firstname.lastname@example.org for further details and to arrange a call to discuss the role.